wentuoc/tp/docs/UserGuide.md

 ### ⭐ Wishlist

 This is a secondary list where you can add and remove your favourite meals.
 By using the `select` command, you can select a meal from the recipes list and add it to your wishlist.
 The app can look through this list to `recommend` you certain meals for you to prepare.

+The meal(s) will be <ins>sorted alphabetically by their names irrespective of the letter casings followed by their prices if the meal names are identical</ins> in the wishlist.
+The ingredient(s) in each meal will <ins>**ONLY** be sorted alphabetically</ins> by their names irrespective of the letter casings.

+**Take Note:** Any meals in the wishlist that are not found in the recipes list will be deemed **illegal** and be <ins>removed from the wishlist</ins>.
+Before adding the respective meals into the wishlist, those meals **must be present in the recipes list**.

+Relevant commands:
 - Add a meal to wishlist: `select`
 - View wishlist: `wishlist`
 - Recommend a meal: `recommend`
 - Remove a meal from wishlist: `remove`

 ### 🧾 Inventory List
 This inventory list is where you can view te ingredients that you currently own at home, helping you to know what meals you can prepare.
+It can contain multiple ingredients with the same name and price.

+The ingredient(s) will be <ins>sorted alphabetically by their names irrespective of the letter casings followed by their prices if their names are identical</ins> in the inventory list.

+Relevant commands:
 - Add an ingredient to inventory: `buy`
 - View inventory: `inventory`
 - Consume an ingredient from inventory: `consume`